Causes of Asian American mortality Understood by Socio-Economic Status (CAUSES) Study

 David Rehkopf, Sc.D., M.P.H Co-Investigator

 Dr. David Rehkopf is an Assistant Professor at Stanford University School of Medicine.
 The aim of his research at Stanford University focuses on the mechanisms and processes linking income deprivation and work environment with early life health and future adult chronic disease risk.
 As an investigator, Dr. Rehkopf will work closely with Dr. Cullen on examining the social and environmental determinants that explain racial/ethnic differences in mortality.

 Dr. Karen Eggleston is the Director of the Asia Health Policy Program at Walter H. Shorenstein Asia-Pacific Research Center and a fellow at the Center for Health Policy/Primary Care and Outcomes Research at the Freeman Spogli Institute for International Studies at Stanford University.
 Dr. Eggleston’s research focuses on comparative healthcare systems and health reform in Asia.
 As an investigator, Dr. Karen Eggleston will consult on study design and analysis, and will provide life tables from Asian countries of interest, using inputs from the Census Bureau.

-Dr. Ben Goldstein received his Ph.D. in Biostatistics with a designated emphasis in Computational and Genomic Biology and a M.P.H in Epidemiology & Biostatistics from University of California Berkeley.
-Dr. Goldstein is currently a faculty member in the Quantitative Sciences Unit at Stanford University School of Medicine.
-His primary role in this study is to oversee the technical aspects of the analyses of Drs.
+Dr. Haley Hedlin received her Ph.D. in Biostatistics with from Johns Hopkins University.
+Dr. Hedlin is currently a Senior Biostatistician and instructor in the Quantitative Sciences Unit at Stanford University School of Medicine.
+Her primary role in this study is to oversee the technical aspects of the analyses of Drs.
 Cullen, Rehkopf and Palaniappan from a statistical perspective.

 Kristopher Kapphahn, M.S., Statistical Programmer